Skip to content

 It's rare to find a granola high in both fiber and protein, but KIND made it happen with their Banana Peanut Butter Clusters.

-"This brand new granola is made with 5 super grains (like oats, millet, and buckwheat), real dried banana, and it boasts 10 grams of protein per serving," says Lauren Manaker, MS, RDN.
-"This non-GMO option is gluten-free and a good source of fiber (6 grams per serving).
+"This granola is made with 5 super grains (like oats, millet, and buckwheat), real dried banana, and it boasts 10 grams of protein per serving [thanks to the addition of soy protein isolate]," says Lauren Manaker, MS, RDN.
+While this option has 10 total grams of sugar, only 8 of them are added—the other 2 come from dried banana.
+Plus, "This non-GMO option is gluten-free and an excellent source of fiber (6 grams per serving, or 21% of your Daily Value)," Manaker adds.

 10 Best High-Fiber Cereals for Weight Loss